top of page

 10TH GRADE

-Students meet individually with the Dean of Students during the first semester to discuss/review academic goals and
+Students meet individually with the School Counselor during the first semester to discuss/review academic goals and

 outline course selections for junior and senior year.